Revised October 2020

 Before voting, the faculty will be reminded that although the primary source of retention funds come from the College and Provost, departments are expected to contribute an above-average merit raise in the next allocation, unless the merit raise is 2% or less.
 The actual percentage of that above-average raise is determined annually by the College.

 If a majority of the School’s faculty votes in favor of retaining the faculty member, the Executive Director will request the Deans to provide a retention offer, supplying them with the following materials: a copy of the competitive offer letter or a letter from the Executive Director outlining the circumstances that might lead to a pre-emptive offer; the Executive Director’s statement in favor of retention, giving information of the School’s retention policy guidelines and the outcome of the faculty vote; and the faculty member’s CV and copies of student and peer teaching evaluations for the past three years.
 The Deans ultimately decide whether a retention offer is made or not, dependent upon approval from Academic Personnel.
-The terms of retention offers are negotiated between the faculty member requesting the retention, the Executive Director, and the Deans will not involve other School faculty.
+The terms of retention offers are negotiated between the faculty member requesting the retention, the Executive Director, and the Deans and will not involve other School faculty.

 If a majority of the School’s faculty votes against trying to retain the faculty member, the Executive Director will report the vote to the Deans and they might then consider moving the faculty member to another unit at the University of Washington, pending approval by that other unit.